On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

-Again, in (\ref{newCinMatrix}), the base matrix $\A_{B^{k+1}}$ at the $(k+1)$-th iteration is partitioned as inequality constraints $\A_{I_0^{k+1}}$ part and equality constraints $\A_{E_0^{k+1}}$ part.
-As discussed before, we want to maintain $\y_{I_c^{k+1}} \ge 0$.
-We divide our discussion into two cases described at the end of the previous section.
+Again, in (\ref{newCinMatrix}), the base matrix $\A_{B^{k+1}}$ at the $(k+1)$-th iteration is partitioned into inequality constraints $\A_{I_0^{k+1}}$ part and equality constraints $\A_{E_0^{k+1}}$ part.
+As discussed before, $\y_{I_c^{k+1}} \ge 0$ should be maintained.
+The discussion is divided into the two cases described at the end of the previous section.

 {\it Case 1:} Assume that $\a_p \x^k <b_p$ with $p \in \mathcal{I}_1 \cup \mathcal{E}_1$ and there is at least one $y_{pj}^k>0$ for $j \in \mathcal{I}_0$.